turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 Let's break up into 4 groups to research this.

 Try to be diligent with your research and come to your own conclusions.
 This practice will come in handy when navigating opinionated developers in your career.

+## WrapUp
+* What is a callback?
+Name 5 of them.
+* When should you use a callback?